EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 What really makes this effect work is the progression of the eye through the page.
 Just as people assume time is progressing forwards from one panel to the next, **by constantly moving the reader forward within a panel, the reader will naturally assume time is moving forward as well**.

+![](/images/guide/mnemo.jpg)
+*[Mnemo Hacker](http://zero-explanations.tumblr.com/) - [Hobo](https://www.behance.net/artbyhobo)*

 This is why most writers stick to a single exchange per panel.
 Character one says something, character two responds.
 The eye moves forward, time moves forward.
 Sometimes that exchange is even stretched across multiple panels.

-![](/images/guide/mnemo.jpg)
-*[Mnemo Hacker](http://zero-explanations.tumblr.com/) - [Hobo](https://www.behance.net/artbyhobo)*

-Including a back and forth between two characters in a single panel can often mess with the natural flow of time because it forces the reader backwards in the panel.
+Including a full back and forth between two characters in a single panel can often mess with the natural flow of time because it forces the reader backwards in the panel.
 It can work if done right but it’s hard to pull off cleanly.
 Having more than one exchange in a panel usually only works if the counter-response is spoken in the same tone as the original statement and if that character’s expression wouldn’t have changed much since their original line.

 ![](/images/guide/y-exchange.jpg)
 *[Y the Last Man](https://www.amazon.ca/Y-Last-Man-Book-One/dp/140125151X) - [Brian K. Vaughan](http://bkvcomics.com/), [Pia Guerra](http://hellkitty.com/pia-guerra/), [Jose Marzan Jr.](http://josemarzan.com/)*